telerik/xaml-docs/controls/radscheduleview/styles-and-templates/templating-timeruleritems.md

 	</telerikScheduleView:TimeRulerItemTemplateSelector>
 {{endregion}}

->The text of the TextBlock inside the templates is bound to __FormattedValue__ property which is formed after the StringFormat set through the [Formatting properties]({%slug radscheduleview-features-formatting %}) of the ViewDefinitions is applied.
+>The text of the TextBlock inside the templates is bound to the __FormattedValue__ property, which is formed after the StringFormat is set through the [Formatting properties]({%slug radscheduleview-features-formatting %}) of the ViewDefinitions is applied.

 >The DataContext of the templates is of type _TimeRulerItemProxy_ - it contains information about the DateTime and the Duration of the TimeRulerItem.

 All that is left is to set __TimeRulerItemTemplateSelector__ property of the ScheduleView.
-Additionally, DayViewDefinition has its MajorTickLength and MinorTickLength set to 1h and 15min respectively as well as TimerulerMinorTickStringFormat is set to display the minutes.
+Additionally, DayViewDefinition has its MajorTickLength and MinorTickLength set to 1h and 15min, respectively, and the TimerulerMinorTickStringFormat is set to display the minutes.

-__Example 2__ shows how RadScheduleView is defined.
+__Example 2__ shows how the __RadScheduleView__ is defined.

 #### __[XAML] Example 2: RadScheduleView with TimeRulerItemTemplateSelector set__